 The paper is organised as follows.
-In Section 1 we introduce in a rigorous way the variational problem, presenting the global and history variables: the displacement field $u_i$ , the damage variables $\alpha_i$ , the slip $\delta$ and the history slip $\delta_h$ .
-Subsequently, details of the involved energies are given together with a precise notion of energetic evolution and of its weak counterpart, here named generalised energetic evolution, including the fictitious variable $\gamma$ .
+In Section 2, we introduce in a rigorous way the variational problem, presenting the global and history variables: the displacement field u_i , the damage variables α_i , the slip δ and the history slip δ_h .
+Subsequently, details of the involved energies are given together with a precise notion of energetic evolution and of its weak counterpart, here named generalised energetic evolution, including the fictitious variable γ .

-Section 2 is devoted to the proof of existence of generalised energetic evolutions under very mild assumptions on the loading-unloading cohesive density $\varphi$ .
+Section 3 is devoted to the proof of existence of generalised energetic evolutions under very mild assumptions on the loading-unloading cohesive density φ .
 We first introduce the time-discretisation algorithm based on global minimisation of the energy, and we provide uniform bounds on the sequence of discrete minimisers.
-Thanks to these bounds and by means of a suitable version of Helly's selection theorem we are able to extract convergent subsequences as the time step vanishes.
-After the introduction of the fictitious history variable $\gamma$ and by exploiting the fact that the discrete functions selected by the algorithm are global minima of the total energy, we finally deduce that the previously obtained limit functions actually are a generalised energetic evolution.
+Thanks to these bounds and by means of a suitable version of Helly's selection theorem, we are able to extract convergent subsequences as the time step vanishes.
+After the introduction of the fictitious history variable γ and by exploiting the fact that the discrete functions selected by the algorithm are global minima of the total energy, we finally deduce that the previously obtained limit functions actually are a generalised energetic evolution.

-In Section 3 attention is focused on the equations that a generalised energetic evolution must satisfy; they are a byproduct of the global minimality condition together with the energy balance.
-It turns out that the displacements fulfil a system of equations in divergence form, see (3.1a), while the damage variables satisfy a Karush-Kuhn-Tucker condition, see (3.1b), assuming a priori certain regularity in time.
-Of course these equations have to be meant in a weak sense.
-The results of this third section are a first step in order to obtain the equivalence between $\gamma$ and the concrete history variable $\delta_h$ .
+In Section 4, attention is focused on the equations that a generalised energetic evolution must satisfy; they are a by-product of the global minimality condition together with the energy balance.
+It turns out that the displacements fulfil a system of equations in divergence form (see (4.1a)), while the damage variables satisfy a Karush-Kuhn-Tucker condition (see (4.1b)), assuming a priori certain regularity in time.
+Of course, these equations have to be meant in a weak sense.
+The results of this third section are a first step in order to obtain the equivalence between γ and the concrete history variable δ_h .

-Finally Section 4 illustrates the main result of the paper.
-We first adapt a convexity argument introduced in [35] to our setting in which a cohesive energy (concave by nature) is present, in order to gain regularity in time (absolute continuity) of generalised energetic evolutions.
-Once this temporal regularity is achieved, we exploit the Euler-Lagrange equations of Section 3 together with the monotonicity (in time) of $\gamma$ and $\delta_h$ to deduce their equivalence under reasonable assumptions on $\varphi$ .
-We thus obtain as a byproduct that the generalised energetic evolution found in Section 2 is actually an energetic evolution, since $\gamma$ coincides with $\delta_h$ .
+Section 5 illustrates the main result of the paper.
+We first adapt a convexity argument introduced in Mielke and Thomas32 to our setting in which a cohesive energy (concave by nature) is present, in order to gain regularity in time (absolute continuity) of generalised energetic evolutions.
+Once this regularity is achieved, we exploit the Euler-Lagrange equations of Section 4 together with the monotonicity (in time) of γ and δ_h to deduce their equivalence under reasonable assumptions on φ .
+We thus obtain as a by-product that the generalised energetic evolution found in Section 3 is actually an energetic evolution, since γ coincides with δ_h .
+We however stress that, even though we need to work in a convex setting to complete the argument, our techniques do not necessarily imply uniqueness of energetic evolutions, which still remains an open issue.

-At the end of the work we attach an Appendix in which we gather some definitions and properties we need throughout the paper about absolutely continuous and bounded variation functions with values in Banach spaces.
+At the end of the work, we attach Appendix A in which we gather some definitions and properties we need throughout the paper about absolutely continuous and bounded variation functions with values in Banach spaces.